jointakahe/takahe/docs/installation.rst

 What To Run
 -----------

-You need to run at least two copies of the Docker image:
+You need to run at least two copies of the `Docker image <https://hub.docker.com/r/jointakahe/takahe>`_:

 * One with no command or arguments specified, which will serve web traffic
 * One with the arguments (command) ``python manage.py runstator``, which will